-In making changes to a student's IEP after the annual ARD committee meeting for a school year, a parent or guardian and the Charter may agree not to convene an ARD committee meeting for the purpose of making those changes, and instead may develop a written document to amend or modify the student's current IEP without a meeting.
-If changes are made to the student's IEP by IEP Amendment without a meeting, the Special Education teacher or the ARD Facilitator shall ensure that the student's ARD committee and the individuals responsible for the implementation of the student's IEP are informed of those changes.
-The Special Education teacher or the ARD Facilitator will provide the parent or guardian with Prior Written Notice of the amendments to the IEP.
-With the amendments incorporated.
-The special ensured copy of the IEP with the amendments incorporated.
+In making changes to a student's IEP after the annual ARD committee meeting for a school year, a parent or guardian and the District may agree not to convene an ARD committee meeting for the purpose of making those changes, and instead may develop a written document to amend or modify the student's current IEP without a meeting.
+If changes are made to the student's IEP by IEP Amendment without a meeting, the special education teacher or ARD facilitator shall ensure that the student's ARD committee and the individuals responsible for the implementation of the student's IEP are informed of those changes. special education teacher or ARD facilitator will provide the parent or guardian with Prior Written Notice of the amendments to the IEP.
+Upon request, a parent or guardian shall be provided with a revised copy of the IEP with the amendments incorporated.